-Shelters of any kind are never a replacement for a home and homelessness is not limited to a unique place or class of people.
+Shelters of any kind are never a replacement for a home and experiences of homelessness are not limited to a unique place or class of people.
 It is an outward symptom of a wide array of socio-economic, episodic factors that result in people facing the loss of shelter.
 Since "one size does not fit all", the County's plan contains a range of options that are needed - some of which are in place and others which are targeted for development - to reduce the amount of time a household remains homeless, expedite their transition to permanent housing and independence, and prevent recidivism.

-Using best practices learned from communities nationwide, this part of the County's plan focuses on three key strategies; diversion/prevention, rapid re-housing (RRH) and permanent housing (PH).
-In addition, accommodations are made for six subpopulations that are identified by the CoC as presenting unique challenges under these three strategies: Unaccompanied youth; Veterans; Chronically homeless and persons with severe somatic and behavioral health challenges; Survivors of Domestic violence, human trafficking and sexual assault; Vulnerable elderly and disabled; and Returning residents.
-To that end, the CoC has created subcommittees for each of these populations and each subcommittee is charged with designing and implementing additional sustainable strategies that address the unique barriers to permanent housing for their particular sub-population.
+Using best practices learned from communities nationwide, this part of the County's plan focuses on three key strategies: diversion/prevention, rapid re-housing (RRH) and permanent housing (PH).
+In addition, accommodations are made for six subpopulations that are identified by the CoC as presenting unique challenges under these three strategies: Unaccompanied youth; Veterans; Chronically homeless and persons with severe somatic and behavioral health challenges; Survivors of Domestic violence, human trafficking, and sexual assault; Vulnerable elderly and disabled; and Returning residents.
+To that end, the CoC has created subcommittees for each of these populations and each subcommittee is charged with designing and implementing additional sustainable strategies that address the unique barriers to permanent housing for their sub-population.
 Finally, the County has a small housing retention initiative (2 Resident Advocates) that follow up with households for up to 18 months after a diversion or prevention intervention has been used to help ensure newly stabilized households remain housed and expansion of this team has been targeted as essential to the continued reduction in recidivism.

-Rapid Re-Housing: Recognizing that RRH is a national best practice with a high level of success at a lower cost than traditional shelter-based interventions and bolstered by experience gained during the CoC's implementation of a stimulus funded RRH program (963 households were diverted at an average per household cost of \$2,580 with a recidivism of less than 1%), the County's plan contains strategies for significant expansion of funding for its current RRH response including:
+Rapid Re-Housing: Recognizing that RRH is a national best practice with a high level of success at a lower cost than traditional shelter-based interventions, the County's plan contains strategies for significant expansion of funding for its current RRH response including:

-- Identification of new or expansion of existing funding opportunities including but not limited to the Emergency Solutions Grant (ESG), Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), Housing Trust Fund (HTF) and Housing Opportunities for Persons with AIDS (HOPWA) funding; - Evaluation of current sheltering funds for potential re-allocation; - Improved utilization of the County's Community Benefits Agreement (CBA) legislation; - Targeted landlord outreach and partnerships, including a damage mitigation fund; and
+- Identification of new or expansion of existing funding opportunities including but not limited to the Emergency Solutions Grant (ESG), Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), Housing Trust Fund (HTF) and Housing Opportunities for Persons with AIDS (HOPWA) funding. - Evaluation of current sheltering funds for potential re-allocation. - Improved utilization of the County's Community Benefits Agreement (CBA) legislation. - Targeted landlord outreach and partnerships, including a damage mitigation fund. - Expansion of deeply affordable and accessible units to accommodate special housing needs of high need, extremely low-income residents

-• Reunification when possible (in certain cases, the best PH solution may be reunification with a family member, friend, or other person; especially in the case of an unaccompanied youth);
+Reunification when possible (in certain cases, the best PH solution may be reunification with a family member, friend, or other person; especially in the case of an unaccompanied youth).

-Keys to the success of this approach include, but are not limited to: a well-developed housing barrier assessment process, good relationships with landlords, the presence of staff skilled in negotiation, housing location, and case management, and the availability of funds for short-to-medium rental and utility subsidies, landlord mitigation, and other costs associated with moving to - and sustaining - stable housing.
+Keys to the success of this approach include but are not limited to a well-developed housing barrier assessment process, good relationships with landlords, the presence of staff skilled in negotiation, housing location, and case management, and the availability of funds for short-to-medium rental and utility subsidies, landlord mitigation, and other costs associated with moving to - and sustaining - stable housing.